gnubeest/beestStonks/README.md

 ## a plugin for Limnoria that fetches market info

-### requires Python 3, Limnoria, a Finnhub API key, and probably json
+### requires Python 3, Limnoria, a Finnhub API key, and requests

 Still a work in progress, but mostly not broken.